Trequetrum/blog-onesmallstep/content/what-is-a-type.md

   </tr>
 </table>

 We say that `A ∧ B ⊢ B ∧ A` because we have a proof system where if we assume `A ∧ B`, there exists some number of legal lines after which we can legally write `B ∧ A`.
 We can understand `⊢` as a purely syntactic game because we never need to reference `T`, or `F`, or tables or any such thing.
 This becomes an interesting game to us because we've designed it so that it can only generate propositions for which `⊨` also holds.
 We have a term for this relationship.
-Having this property where `A ⊢ B` implies `A ⊨ B` makes a proof system {%emph()%}sound{%end%}.
-(Perhaps less interestingly; for propositional logic it is also the case that `A ⊨ B` implies `A ⊢ B`, which makes propositional logic’s proof system {%emph()%}complete{%end%}).
+Having this property where `A ⊢ B` entails `A ⊨ B` makes a proof system {%emph()%}sound{%end%}.
+(Perhaps less interestingly; for propositional logic it is also the case that `A ⊨ B` entails `A ⊢ B`, which makes propositional logic’s proof system {%emph()%}complete{%end%}).

 ### Propositional Proofs in General